ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 }
 ```

-An `UpdateProjectStatusDoc` contains the new project status as well as TODO.
+An `UpdateProjectStatusDoc` contains the new project status.
+The
+`EthFundingTxnId` is a deprecated field which in the past was used to point to
+an Ethereum transaction corresponding to the project's funding.

 ```go
 type UpdateProjectStatusDoc struct {